 Whale, dolphin and turtle volunteering - Fascinating creatures of the deep: Studying whales, dolphins and turtles around the Azores archipelago in the Atlantic Ocean

-This expedition will take you to the Azores Archipelago in the middle of the Atlantic Ocean to study whales, dolphins and loggerhead turtles.
-You will photograph whales and dolphins and record them for local and international monitoring databases as part of a small international team.
-You will listen to and make recordings of whale and dolphin vocalisations and capture loggerhead turtles in the open ocean for tagging and release.
+This whale, dolphin and turtle conservation expedition will take you to the remote and spectacular Azores Archipelago in the middle of the Atlantic Ocean to study whales, dolphins and loggerhead turtles.
+As part of a small international team, you will photograph whales and dolphins and record them for local and international monitoring databases .
+You will also listen to and make recordings of whale and dolphin vocalisations and capture loggerhead turtles in the open ocean for tagging and release.
 All this in an effort to elucidate the animals’ life histories and migration patterns across the oceans and assist with the formulation of effective conservation strategies.
 The whole team will be working on a modern catamaran research boat during the day and staying in a comfortable and modern guesthouse at night.
 Please note that this expedition does not involve any diving or getting in the water at all.

 Boat-based project with nights onshore.

 Mild maritime Mediterranean.
 The average temperature during the expedition months is 16°C.

 Our base is a modern guesthouse-style building with all modern amenities such as a kitchen, lounge, en suite showers & toilets, and research facilities.
 Accommodation is on a twin-share basis.